 The ambience is as romantic as it is relaxing.
 Complete with a singing gondolier, the trip is unforgettable.

-If timed correctly you can catch the sun as it sets behind the Basilica di Santa Maria della Salute on the return trip via the Bridge of Sighs.
+If timed correctly you can catch the sun as it sets behind the Basilica di Santa Maria della Statue on the return trip via the Bridge of Sighs.

 Founded in 1792, the stunning opera house saw the debuts of operas from a host of world-renowned composers including Guiseppe Verdi and Britten.